 Poland has an extensive list of business activities that are regulated, such as banking, insurance, broadcasting, and telecommunication services, to name just a few.
 Despite Poland ceasing licensing requirements for firms offering legal or accounting services, professionals are required to confirm their professional qualifications in Europe or locally.

-A list of the types of economic activities that require concessions, licenses or entry to a registry of regulated economic activities, including information on the authorities in charge is available on the Business in Poland governmental website.
+A list of the types of economic activities that require concessions, licenses, or entry to a registry of regulated economic activities, including information on the authorities in charge, is available on the Business in Poland website.